Can Utility Bills In Collections Hurt Your Credit Score?

 That’s enough to move you from the category of having excellent credit to having poor credit, significantly impacting your ability to borrow money.

-What to Do When a Utility Account is Sent to Collections
+What to Do With a Utility Bill in Collections

 If you have an account sent to collections, it’s important to know how to handle the situation.